-Parents also have the right to request information about the qualifications of any paraprofessional who may provide services to their student.
 Parents/guardians may submit a request in writing to the campus director to observe their student during the school day.
 Observations are allowed depending upon both availability of campus administration and school activities.
 Observations will not occur during a designated closed campus or at a time that would jeopardize the learning environment.
 If an observation is approved, the parent/guardian must be accompanied by school administration or their designee for the duration of the observation.
 Parent observations for the time and date requested are not guaranteed.
 Parent observations are limited to one observation per semester not to exceed 45 minutes.